 Tips for beginner tampon users

 - Use an applicator — use one that talks about “smooth glide” as those really are easier to put in.
 They may be more expensive but are worthwhile when you’re learning to use it.
-Later you can try the cheaper kind or even ones without an applicator (which take up less room in your bag)
+Later you can try the cheaper kind or even ones without an applicator (which take up less room in your bag).
+FYI without an applicator, you just use your middle finger to push it up there.

 - Tampons can be placed with one foot on the toilet, or sitting on the toilet, whichever seems easier to you is fine